|Mount Olympus as seen from the Dion Archaeological Park, Greece|

 Second: the archaeological evidence mentioned above comes from Agios Antonios, the main southern peak, but the urban sanctuary of Zeus Hypsistos was on the northeast side of the mountain, in the city of Dion.
 From Dion, Profitis Elias is the nearest (14 km) and most prominent peak.
 Physical remains of the sanctuary of Zeus at Dion were discovered in 2003, and included a nearly complete cult statue of Zeus enthroned.
 (Dion itself is named after Zeus: oblique forms of ‘Zeus’ take the stem Di(w)-, e.g. Dios ‘belonging to Zeus’.)

 Third: in the mid-1500s, St Dionysius of Olympus built a chapel dedicated to Elias on Profitis Elias, which is still standing.
-Reportedly the chapel was built on the site of an older ruin.
-I’m guessing that report comes from records kept by the Monastery of Agios Dionysios, on the north-eastern slope of the mountain.
-We don’t know how old the ruin was, unfortunately, and it seems unlikely that anyone will ever find out: no one’s going to go digging up a 16th century chapel of intense interest to a nearby monastery, and the highest-altitude chapel in Greece to boot.
-But even without physical remains being dug up, there’s a fairly strong suggestion of a long-standing religious significance to the site.
+Some reports claim that the chapel was built on the site of an older ruin.
+If there is any basis to that claim, I’m guessing it comes from traditions or records kept by the Monastery of Agios Dionysios, on the north-eastern slope of the mountain.
+If a ruin existed, we don’t know how old it was, and it seems unlikely that anyone will ever find out: no one’s going to go digging up a 16th century chapel of intense interest to a nearby monastery, and the highest-altitude chapel in Greece to boot.
+But even without physical remains being dug up, there’s

 |Sanctuary of Zeus Hypsistos, Dion (source: Wikipedia)|